graycoreio/daffodil/libs/composite-product/README.md

 npm install @daffodil/composite-product
 ```

 The `@daffodil/composite-product` package is intended for use in conjuction with the `@daffodil/product` package.
-After installing the `@daffodil/product` package, import the `DaffCompositeProductMagentoDriverModule` and the `DaffCompositeProductStateModule` into your app.
-These will add the `DAFF_COMPOSITE_PRODUCT_STORE_FEATURE_KEY` to the app root redux state along with composite product state.
+After installing the `@daffodil/product` package, import the `DaffCompositeProductStateModule`.
+This module will add the `DAFF_COMPOSITE_PRODUCT_STORE_FEATURE_KEY` to the app root redux state along with composite product state.